infiniflow/infinity/docs/references/pysdk_api_reference.md

 - A special system column: system-generated columns include:
   - `_row_id`:  An automatically generated, unique identifier for each row in the table.
 It serves as a unique key for each row but does not necessarily correspond to the actual row number.
 When the data in a row is updated, the `_row_id` for that row is also changed to reflect the update.
   - `_score`: A BM25 score used in full-text search.
-  - `_similarity`: Used by IP and cosine metric in dense or sparse vector search.
+  - `_similarity`: Used by IP and cosine metrics in dense or sparse vector search.
   - `_distance`: Used by L2 metric in dense vector search.
 - An aggregation function: Apply an aggregation operation on specified columns.
 Supported aggragation functions include:
   - `count`